"Please tell me your plan includes six cherries!" Elyse smirked.

 Miyu glared at me but began eating.
 I did feel bad for her, as she was struggling mightily with the restrictions imposed by conservative parents, but I also knew the freedom she did have depended on Mitsuko giving a good report.
 The thing was, I knew from Mitsuko that she'd skirted the rules her parents had created, just as Ailea had.

 I, on the other hand, had been outright defiant of the rules my mom tried to impose.
 I wouldn't recommend the confrontational approach to most people.
 Mitsuko's and Ailea's strategies were much better.
-And, truth be told, Miyu wasn't nearly as bad off as Lena, though if her parents thought she was out of control, they might impose that level of control.
+And, truth be told, Miyu wasn't nearly as bad off as Lena, though if Miyu's parents thought she was out of control, they might impose that level of control.

-Our main courses arrived and we continue eating, mostly in silence.
+Our main courses arrived and we continued eating, mostly in silence.
 The food was good, but the tension around the table was so high that I wasn't really enjoying my meal.
 I tried to think of an easy way to defuse the situation, but I couldn't think of one.
 At best, I thought, I could talk to Mitsuko on Tuesday at lunch and encourage her to talk to her little sister about how to skirt the rules.

 We finished our meal and ordered dessert, but again, it was mostly quiet.
 I did ask Miyu about her sparring competitions and how she felt she'd do on the final day of the tournament, but otherwise, there wasn't any conversation.
 We finished our dessert, I paid for the meal, left the tip on the table as was my usual practice, and we headed back into the city.
 When we reached the hotel, Miyu hopped out of the car, but Mitsuko stayed seated.